nixworks/public/news/2007/08/15/README.md

 ##### Japan
 ### [ On the 62nd anniversary of Japan's surrender in World War II, Prime Minister Shinzo Abe and his ministers do not visit the Yasukuni Shrine. ](/news/2007/08/15/on-the-62nd-anniversary-of-japan-s-surrender-in-world-war-ii-prime-minister-shinzo-abe-and-his-ministers-do-not-visit-the-yasukuni-shrine.md)
-_Context: Shinzo Abe, World War II, Yasukuni Shrine, Prime Minister of Japan, Japan_
+_Context: Japan, World War II, Shinzo Abe, Yasukuni Shrine, Prime Minister of Japan_

 ##### Russia
 ### [ Government sources reveal that the Russian administration of Boris Yeltsin sent unofficial signals to Finland at the end of 1991 about returning Karelia to Finland. ](/news/2007/08/15/government-sources-reveal-that-the-russian-administration-of-boris-yeltsin-sent-unofficial-signals-to-finland-at-the-end-of-1991-about-retu.md)
-_Context: Russia, Karelia, Finland, Boris Yeltsin_
+_Context: Finland, Karelia, Boris Yeltsin, Russia_

 ##### Shanghai Cooperation Organisation
 ### [ The Shanghai Cooperation Organisation invites Turkmenistan to its summit in Bishkek with a view to asking it to join. ](/news/2007/08/15/the-shanghai-cooperation-organisation-invites-turkmenistan-to-its-summit-in-bishkek-with-a-view-to-asking-it-to-join.md)
-_Context: Turkmenistan, Bishkek, Shanghai Cooperation Organisation_
+_Context: Turkmenistan, Shanghai Cooperation Organisation, Bishkek_

 ##### 2007 Qahtaniya bombings
 ### [ The death toll from the 2007 Qahtaniya bombings reaches 500 with 350 more people injured. ](/news/2007/08/15/the-death-toll-from-the-2007-qahtaniya-bombings-reaches-500-with-350-more-people-injured.md)